helix-coupler/resources/yellow-paper/README.md

 ### Ethereum Name Service (ENS)

 All name services so far have essentially been on-chain scalar databases (e.g. ENS, LENS, LNR, CB.ID), meaning that names are simply isolated nodes representable by one label (see figure below).
 ENS is a good example of such a scalar architecture.
-Typical name services like ENS are also heirarchical namespaces in the sense that the set of subnodes and nodes form a merkle-tree with labels as leaves of the tree.
+Typical name services like ENS are also hierarchical namespaces in the sense that the set of subnodes and nodes form a merkle-tree with labels as leaves of the tree.
 In such an architecture, names are self-contained and isolated by construction.

 &nbsp;
 ![](https://raw.githubusercontent.com/helix-coupler/resources/master/schema/ens.png)

 ### Helix2 Service

 Helix2 is essentially two services under one protocol: a native namespace providing a name service and a link service for that underlying namespace.
 Helix2 is an on-chain vector database.
 In Helix2, names can bond (or link) with one another; bonds are vectors between names, pointing from one name to another - this is the core premise of Helix2 protocol and essentially what separates it from other services.
-Helix2 names are not heirarchical, meaning that they cannot have subdomains, i.e. Helix2 is a flat namespace.
-Subdomains are not neccessary in Helix2 since linking provides the same features without constraining the relationships between nodes to within one parent node's heirarchy.
+Helix2 names are not hierarchical, meaning that they cannot have subdomains, i.e. Helix2 is a flat namespace.
+Subdomains are not necessary in Helix2 since linking provides the same features without constraining the relationships between nodes to within one parent node's hierarchy.
 This is the only significant divergence of Helix2 namespace from ENS.
 In addition to this flat namespace, Helix2 has an additional linkspace which is the core utility of the protocol.

 &nbsp;
 ![](https://raw.githubusercontent.com/helix-coupler/resources/master/schema/helix2.png)